Gabaldonlab/perSVade/README.md

 # perSVade: personalized Structural Variation detection

 perSVade is a method that runs structural variation (SV) calling and interpretation for a set of paired end WGS short reads.
 It is a pipeline to call breakpoints with  GRIDSS (https://github.com/PapenfussLab/gridss) and summarize them into complex structural variants with CLOVE (https://github.com/PapenfussLab/clove), with some added features. perSVade provides an automated benchmarking and parameter selection for these methods in any genome or sequencing run.
 This is useful for species without reccommended running and filtering parameters.
 In addition, it provides an automated report of the SV calling accuracy on simulations and real data, useful to assess the confidence of the results.
-Note that the current version is only a pre-release that has not been tested on multiples systems and genomes, so that it is not intended for widespread usage.
-We are working on a new version.

 ## Installation: